William Samuel Horton

-William Samuel Horton (November 16, 1865, Grand Rapids, Michigan, United States – October 1, 1936, Paris, France) was an American impressionist painter who mostly painted landscapes and water scenes.
+William Samuel Horton (November 16, 1865, Grand Rapids, Michigan, United States – October 1, 1936, Paris, France) was an American Impressionist painter who mostly painted landscapes and water scenes.
 He spent a large part of his life in Europe, mostly in France and England, where he trained and developed his impressionist style with major impressionist artists.
-He is considered by art critics, gallerists and museums to be one of the major members of American impressionism, following on painters such as Mary Cassatt and Childe Hassam, but with a production mostly centered on European motives.
+He is considered by art critics, gallerists and museums to be one of the major members of American Impressionism, following on painters such as Mary Cassatt and Childe Hassam, but with a production mostly centered on European motives.

 Biography

-William Samuel Horton was born in Grand Rapids, Michigan on November 16, 1865, in a wealthy family.
-As from 1870 he grew up in Lisbon, North Dakota..
+Horton was born in Grand Rapids, Michigan, on November 16, 1865, in a wealthy family.
+As from 1870 he grew up in Lisbon, North Dakota.
 By the age of twelve, Horton was actively drawing and painting; two years later he took the position of illustrator for North West Magazine.
 He left home in 1883, without his parents' approval, to study at the Art Institute of Chicago, and the Art Students League of New York (apparently, this departure led his parents to disinherit him).

 From 1886 to 1890, he worked as illustrator for the 'North West Magazine', and spent two years in North American Indian Cantonments.

 In 1892, Horton married ‘debutante’ Carlotta Lorrie Gray, a well-to-do member of New York City society, daughter of a shipowner.
 In 1897, their son, William ‘Gray’, was born in Paris, France.

 They moved to Europe in 1893, first in Holland and then in France.
 In 1895, Horton joined the Académie Julian art school in Paris where he studied with teachers such as Jean-Joseph Benjamin-Constant and Jean-Paul Laurens.
 There he met and befriended artists such as Whistler, Monet, Degas and Pissarro, and progressively developed his own style, often very close to Impressionism, sometimes early Pointillism, maybe inspired by Pissarro.